Nrsh13/aws_components/README.md

-# Kinesis Stream & Firehose Delivery Stream JSON Producer and Consumer
+# Kinesis Stream, Firehose Delivery Stream and Kinesis Stream Processor using LAMBDA

 ## Purpose
+#### kinesis_json_producer_boto3.py:
     Kinesis Stream: To Create a Kinesis Stream (if Doesn't exist) and Produce random JSON messages.
     Firehose: To Produce random JSON messages to an Existing Firehose Deliver Stream.
+#### kinesis_json_consumer_boto3.py:
+    To Consume messages from a Kinesis Stream/Firehose Delivery Stream
+#### kinesisStream_Processor_Lambda.py:
+    To Consume messages from a Kinesis Stream.
+    Filter our messages having Valid Email Address Check and Create(if required) DynamoDB Table 'users' Load the 'users' Table with valid records (having Valid Email Address).

 ## Prerequisites
 Packages: